ZijunCui02/ZijunCui02.github.io/_pages/about.md

-<p style="text-align: justify; text-justify: inter-ideograph;">  I am a passionate new MSEE student @University of Washington looking for research opportunities.
-My research interests include Computer Vsion, Computer Graphics, and Robotics.
+<p style="text-align: justify; text-justify: inter-ideograph;">  As a passionate senior undergraduate at Zhejiang University, I am majoring in Electrical Engineering (EE/ECE), a field that has captivated my interest and dedication.
+Throughout my undergraduate journey, I have developed a deep fascination for <b>power electronics, power management circuits, analog/digital circuits, power systems, motor design & drive, and embedded systems</b>, areas where I've actively engaged through rigorous coursework and hands-on projects.</p>

 (up to April 2024)